 What is the new Google Neural Machine Translation system?

 Neural Machine Translation (NMT) systems existed before Google’s version.
 These are machine learning models that use neural networks to predict the outcome of a particular problem.
-These predictions are based on similar patterns that the system had ‘memorized’ earlier.
+These predictions arise from similar patterns that the system had ‘memorized’ earlier.

 But these NMTs were expensive for training the network as well as for applying it to actual problems.
 Google’s NMT made the process of learning easier by deploying parallelism.
 Low-level arithmetic computations increased the output translation times quite impressively.
 Also, special conditions for the interpretation of rare words helped improve the accuracy of the approach.